imanghafoori1/laravel-microscope/README.md

 ### Laravel AnyPass

-:gem: It allows you login with any password in local environment only.
+:gem: It allows you login with any password in the local environment only.

 - https://github.com/imanghafoori1/laravel-anypass